bebeli555/CookieClient/README.md

 You can download CookieClient at the [releases](https://github.com/bebeli555/CookieClient/releases) tab.
 And select the latest version and download the `CookieClient-version-release.jar`.
 Then put the jar file to your mods folder and run minecraft with forge.
 You can also build it yourself with the instructions below.

 # Building
-You can build the project by running `gradlew setupDecompWorkspace` and `gradlew build`.
-If your using eclipse you also need to run `gradlew eclipse`.
-And for IntelliJ you need to run `gradlew genIntellijRuns`
+You can build the project by running `gradlew eclipse` and `gradlew genEclipseRuns` then `gradlew build` or in intellij just by running `gradlew genIntellijRuns` then `gradlew build` then the built jar will be in build/libs.
+You need JDK 8 to build it newer versions of java wont work i think.
 <br>

 # Contributing